Goofy-Goldberg/wechat_adb_robot/README.md

 1. Connect Android device via USB, enable debugging in developer mode, check "Allow debugging" and "Allow simulated clicks" in the device's developer options.
 2. Ensure [adb](https://developer.android.com/studio/command-line/adb) command is available
 3. Ensure [scrcpy](https://github.com/Genymobile/scrcpy) is installed, use `which scrcpy` to check.
 Scrcpy is used to sync the clipboard, to copy article URLs.
-4. Optionally create a `.env` file with specific settings (all are optional as they have defaults):
+4. Optionally create a `.env` file with specific settings (all are optional as they have defaults, except for the Elasticsearch configuration):

     ```
     MAX_ARTICLES=10                     # Number of articles to collect per profile (default: 10)